AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/define-cust-concent.md

 ---
 title: Define customer concentration
 description: Learn how to set up a dashboard that will help you measure how total revenue is distributed among your customer base.
+exl-id: 6242019f-a6a5-48d3-b214-94acd7842e00
 ---
 # Customer Concentration